TACC/life_sciences_ml_at_tacc/docs/section2/ml_intro.rst

 Introduction to Machine Learning
 =================================

-This module begins our treatment of Machine Learning.
-By the end of this module, students should:
+This section begins our treatment of Machine Learning.
+By the end of this section, you should:

 1. Have a basic understanding of the idea of machine learning and the process used to create and deploy an ML model.